-Even though I have since moved back to Australia—a country that was largely unscathed by the GFC—I’ve never forgotten those times and experiences of the GFC in London.
+Even though I have since moved back to a new role in Australia—a country that was largely unscathed by the GFC—I’ve never forgotten those times and experiences of the GFC in London.

 In speaking with lawyers during the current crisis, many welcome hearing the range of useful steps they can take if they are currently looking for work or anticipating that they may soon need to be looking—so I would like to share them with you too, in case you or someone you know may need them in the months ahead.